Playing The Game

 She forced herself to meet his eyes and saw them twinkle the way they had always done.
 He hadn’t lost even that small trait.
 His weight had shrunk but his near death experience hadn’t altered him too much.

 She had passed on her question.
-Partly because it was the last thing on her mind but mostly because the changes she had noticed, the subtle changes in his personality were all things that didn’t worry her.
+Partly because it was the last thing on her mind but mostly because the changes she had noticed, the subtle changes in his personality were all things she couldn’t complain about.
 It was refreshing at last to see him so patient and forgiving.

 “You are smiling.
 So is that a yes?
 Aisha?”